Everybit-legacy/everybit.js/README.md

 Once the puffball platform is fully implemented, we imagine that some developers will create tools to implement some kind of version control system with content merging (so that you could publish a "diff" puff to update a previous one).
 We encourage such development, so long as it's build upon an understaning of puffball's core strengths.
 See the section "What isn't puffball?" below.

 ### Username rollout
 Creating a stable, reliable, secure, decentralized, authoritative database of usernames is a major challenge.
-There are a few of other projects that have attempt this.
-They usually rely on huge libraries of C code, compiled to run as stand alone, persistent nodes on the interet.
-Some are stored in cryptographic ledgers and require mining to maintain the system.
+There are several other projects which have attempted to do this.
+These tend to rely on extensive libraries of C code, compiled to run as stand alone, persistent nodes on the interet.
+Some schemes require that every node maintain a large (GB size) cryptographic ledger or require mining to maintain the system.

-For the puffball platform, we face the additional challenge of implementing the system is a peer-to-peer way right over the browser.
-Given the scope of the problem, and the need for a high-level of availability and integrity from the very beginning, we've decided on a controlled rollout with the goal of full decentralization within 12 months.

-The final details of the rollout have not yet been finalized, and an the usernames may be tied in to the revenue model and/or embedded currency (see the section on "Mycelium" below).
+For the puffball platform, we face the additional challenge of implementing the system in a peer-to-peer way right over the browser.
+Given the scope of the problem, and the need for a high-level of availability and integrity from the very beginning, we've decided on a controlled rollout with the goal of full decentralization in 12 months.
+The final details of the rollout have not yet been finalized, and usernames may be tied in to the revenue model and/or embedded currency (see the section on "Mycelium" below).

-At present, any user can instanly create a new anonymous username consisting of 32 randomly generated alphanumeric characters.
-Our next step is to allow users to begin registering their existing usernames from other websites, systems, and domain names.
+At present, any user can instanly create a new username consisting of 32 randomly generated alphanumeric characters.
+Our next step is to allow users to register their existing usernames from other websites, systems, and domain names.
 We intend to support twitter, openID, diaspora, facebook, linkedIn, com/net/org domains, and dot bit.
 The order and length of these "sunrise" periods is yet to be determined.

-Regardless of the final rollout scheme, once a username is registered it belongs irrevocably to that user (subject only to the requirement that the record is updated once per year).
-Usernames within the puffball system are not company names, trademarks, or domain names, and no there are mechanisms to forcibly transfer from one part to another, which can only happen by signing the record over to a new public key with a message signed by the current private key.
+Regardless of the final rollout scheme, once a username is registered it belongs irrevocably to that user (subject only to the requirement that the username record is updated once per year).
+Usernames within the puffball system are not company names, trademarks, or domain names, and no there are mechanisms to forcibly transfer from one party to another, which can only happen by signing the record over to a new public key, using a message signed by the current private key.
 Any redress of grievances related to the use of a particular username would have to be done extrinsically to puffball.

 ### What isn't puffball?
 puffball is a platform for publishing and distributing static documents of a single content type, along with unrestricted meta-data about that content.
 Although it has capabilities which overlap other technologies, and while it might be a good foundation for building these other tools, it is not a wiki, blogging software, or a social network.
 And while it makes sharing content easy, bandwidth and memory limitations inherent in any client-side peer-to-peer application mean that at present puffball is a bad choice for publishing videos or similarly large files.